Estimates for short character sums evaluated at homogeneous polynomials: Introduction

 To prove the recursive formula, we apply results from the geometry of numbers, including Minkowski's second theorem and bounds on the number of points in the intersection of a convex set and a lattice, as well as its dual lattice (see \S \ref{sec:lattices}).
 Due to the lack of several desirable properties exploited in \cite{BC10}, the new features in our setting demand new treatment.
 These arise from two key differences between \eqref{eqn:energy_def} and the energy considered in \cite{BC10}.
 First, the equations in \eqref{eqn:energy_def} belong to finite field extensions of $\bF_p$ whereas, previously, all equations lived in $\bF_p$.
 Second, the equations are no longer symmetric, in the sense that they live in \textit{different} finite fields.
 These distinctions bring several difficulties to adapting the method of \cite{BC10}.
 First, to access the dual lattice (see \S \ref{sec:key_results}), we require a lattice defined by equations over $\bF_p$; this is readily available in the setting of Bourgain-Chang.
 Second, this dual lattice is defined by equations involving a certain matrix $M_\zbf$ over $\bF_p$ (as we will see in \S \ref{sec:proof_dual}).
 In the case of \cite{BC10}, where $F$ splits into linear forms over $\bF_p$, this matrix is conveniently diagonal and hence symmetric, a property that is required for the argument to proceed.
 However, in the more general cases we consider, $M_\zbf$ is not symmetric.
 To handle this, we introduce a symmetrizing matrix that corresponds to choosing new bases for the family of finite fields that appear in \eqref{eqn:energy_def}.
 Finally, we develop a more intricate recursion procedure, in the proofs of Proposition \ref{prop:recursive} and Corollary \ref{cor:recursive}, to overcome the asymmetry in the dimension arising from the different degrees of finite field extensions in each step of the iteration.

 The role of recursion is prominent and recurring in our work.
 It is the key engine that produces not only the optimal energy bound in Theorem \ref{thm:main_energy}, but also the main character sum bound in Theorem \ref{thm:main} (and Theorem \ref{thm:main2}).
-Indeed, we will see in \S \ref{sec:pf_burgess_recursive} that the Burgess amplification procedure generates a recursive relation (Proposition \ref{prop:burgess_recursive}) that passes to character sums over smaller boxes, which we then iterate in \S \ref{sec:recursive_kon}.
+Indeed, we will see in \S \ref{sec:pf_burgess_recursive} that the amplification procedure (of Burgess, Karacuba, Konyagin) generates a recursive relation (Proposition \ref{prop:burgess_recursive}) that passes to character sums over smaller boxes, which we then iterate in \S \ref{sec:recursive_kon}.

-Lastly, we mention an interesting feature that allows us to deduce bounds on character sums over \textit{arbitrary} boxes from bounds on character sums over boxes whose side-lengths lie in a controlled range.
+Lastly, we mention an interesting feature that allows us to deduce bounds on character sums over \textit{arbitrary} boxes from bounds on character sums over boxes whose side lengths lie in a controlled range.
 In \S \ref{sec:comparable} and \S \ref{sec:pf_burgess_recursive}, we adapt an idea of Konyagin \cite{Kon10} to break the initial disproportionate box $\prod_{i=1}^n (N_i,N_i+H_i]$ into a union of comparable cubes, all of whose side lengths are roughly $H$ for some $H$.
 More precisely, all cubes look like $\prod_{i=1}^n (N'_i,N'_i+H'_i]$, where $H\leq H'_i\leq 2H$ for all $i$, for some uniformly chosen $H$ (e.g. $H=\min_i H_i$).
 This allows us to focus on boxes with a dyadic range of variation, which we show in \S \ref{sec:lattices} are still permissible in the methods of the geometry of numbers; in contrast, the previous works of \cite{Kon10} and \cite{BC10} imposed that $H_i=H_j$ for all $i,j$.